 D. Negative changes in thoughts and emotions (you need two of these)

-After the traumatic event, you
+With regard to the traumatic event, you

 - have difficulty recalling important details of the event